Thinkful-Ed/thinkful-exercises/catalog/javascript/basics/question-007.md

 plain: true
 ```
 ### Question
-1. Write a function named printAlphabetically that takes an array of fruits returns a new alphabetically sorted array.
+1. Write a function named soryAlphabetically that takes an array of fruits returns a new alphabetically sorted array.

 ### Example
 ```code